List of Coronation Street characters introduced in 2009: Umed Alahan

 Umed Alahan first appeared in March 2009 to visit his nephew Dev Alahan (Jimmi Harkishin).
 He soon became suspicious of Dev's girlfriend Tara Mandal (Ayesha Dharker), believing that she was taking advantage of Dev's money.
 Umed usually appeared in comical scenes, involving himself and his family.

 In May 2009, Umed claimed that he knew and inspired the band Cornershop, giving them the incentive for the name as he has a history of running Indian corner stores.
 He also commented about the fact that their hit song, Brimful of Asha, was about Bollywood singer Asha Bhosle.
 Umed spent most of his time in the corner shop, which Dev owned; he also worked there.
 Umed usually spent his time chatting to his great niece Amber (Nikki Patel) or employee Molly Compton (Vicky Binns) while in the shop.

 In October 2009, Umed installed a new bell at the corner shop, annoying and driving many residents to distraction.
 Graeme Proctor (Craig Gazey) managed to knock the bell off and break it while pretending to clean the windows.

 Umed took pity on Teresa Bryant (Karen Henthorn) after Dev fired and evicted her, allowing her to make curry in Prima Doner, and managing to patch things up between her and Lloyd Mullaney (Craig Charles).
 When Dev found out about the curry business, Umed confessed to having lost his own business through a gambling addiction.
 He decided to return to India on 16 October 2009, giving Dev a hug goodbye.

-Justin Turner

-Justin Turner first appeared while working with Tara Mandal (Ayesha Dharker) in her new art gallery.
-He took photos which Tara considered high quality, but which her boyfriend and backer Dev Alahan (Jimmi Harkishin) saw as difficult to sell.
-Dev secretly purchased some of the photos to boost Tara's confidence, but when she found out, she dumped him.
-Before she took him back, he slept with Lisa Dalton (Ruth Alexander Rubin) and lied to Tara about it.
-When Tara learned of his fling, she worked with Justin to convince Dev to take naked photographs, making him believe they would be kept private.
-Instead, Tara had a gathering in the middle of the Street and horrified Dev by unveiling a huge naked photo with LIAR scrawled across his privates in red paint.

-Private Investigator

-Private Investigator was hired by Tony Gordon (Gray O'Brien) to gather information on new business partner Luke Strong (Craig Kelly).
-After a few weeks, Tom Kerrigan (Philip McGinley) told Luke he was being followed, and Luke led the investigator on a wild goose chase.
-Tony parted ways with him, but did learn about the poor state of Luke's finances.